SPATH

 - Opens door to GPs prescribing puberty blockers, saying role of primary care “to deal with treatment following assessment” should be considered, “reducing the need for specialist clinicians”.

-- Hormone/puberty blocker rules to be implemented despite Cass’s early findings of scant evidence for their use, only to be reviewed 12-18 months after SPATH published.
+- Hormone/puberty blockers continue to be prescribed despite Cass’s early findings of scant evidence for their use, only to be reviewed 12-18 months after SPATH published.

 - Fund partnership work with third sector organisations to provide patient support, including group work and befriending.
 Badged as from the NHS to “provide credibility”.